designwall/dw-question-answer/readme.txt

 * New: Allow Review new questions before publishing feature
 * New: Thai language supported
 * New: Hindi language supported
+* New: Catalan language supported
+* New: Vietnamese language supported
 * Update: Update default language file

 = 1.2.5 =